Skip to Content

 6. Inclusions.
 Synthetic counterparts are mostly perfectly clean.

-TIP: The almandine garnet is the most common type of garnet that can be found in the United States.
+TIP: The almandine garnet is the most common type of garnet in the United States.
 Check out the best environments and exact locations where to find garnet in the article below:

 Where to Find Garnet: 4 Best Locations Near Me (United States)